Nolicx/RadFiled3D/README.md

 The aim of this library is, to provide a simple to use API for a structured, binary file format, that can store all relevant information from a three dimensional radiation field calculated by applications that use algorithms like Monte-Carlo radiation transport simulations.
 Such a binary file format is useful, when one needs to process a huge amount of radiation field files like when training a neural network.
 With that use-case in mind, RadFiled3D also provides a python interface with a pyTorch integration.

 ## Building and Installing
+### Installing from PyPi
+Prebuilt versions of this module for python 3.11 and 3.12 for Windows and most Linuxsystems can be installed directly by using pip.

+``pip install RadFiled3D``

+### Installing from Source
 You can build and install this library and python module from source by using CMake and a C++ compiler.
 The CMake Project will be built automatically, but will take some time.